casper-network/ceps/text/0003-hash-indexed-object-store.md

 Using the proposed model, every object recognized by the platform could trivially be serialized, prefixed with a type tag, and sent across the network.

-Every object can be serialized to be sent across the network, which also means it can be stored in storage.
-In general, any serialized object is prefixed with a short tag indicating its type, regardless of the chosen serialization format.

-This helps disamgiuate between different objects whose serialization may be the same under a given format, and can also be used to avoid conflicts with versioning, should an existing storage be run with a different node version.
+A type tag helps disambiguate objects whose serialization may be the same under a given format, and can also be used to avoid conflicts across different node versions.
+One byte should be sufficient to cover all of our use cases (one value could be reserved for future expansion if necessary).

 The tag should be kept short, one byte should be plenty to cover all of our usecases (we will reserve one value for future expansion if necessary).